gatsbyjs/gatsby/docs/docs/how-to/rendering-options/using-server-side-rendering.md

 ### Step 2: Requesting data inside `getServerData` & displaying it

-Inside the `getServerData` function you can execute anything you want but you need to return an object containing `props`.
-You then can (similarily to `data` for page queries) access the data as a `serverData` prop inside your page component.
+You can execute anything you want inside the `getServerData` function, but you need to return an object containing `props`.
+You then can access the data as a `serverData` prop inside your page component (similarly to how page queries automatically pass in a `data` prop to page components).

 Use `fetch` to pull data from the [dog.ceo API](https://dog.ceo/):